Skip to main content

 Velocity

 Velocity is a vector quantity that describes the rate of change of an object's position with respect to time.
 It has both magnitude and direction, which means it indicates how fast an object is moving and in which direction.
-In this question, the velocity of the remote-controlled car is given as a function of time, which will be essential for determining its position over time.
+In this case, the velocity of the remote-controlled car is given as a function of time, showing how its speed and direction change over time.

 Recommended video: